tradeflows/v1-core-starknet/README.md

 These factor have very adverse effects on global supply chains of both goods and services including an increase in the need and cost of financing due to this uncertainty.

 Blockchain is able to mitigate all four negative effects using Smart Contracts that enable a sellers to:
-- Describe a trade's conditions and payment terms;
+- Describe an asset's conditions and payment terms;
-- Mint an NFT that represents the trade;
+- Mint an NFT that represents the asset;
-- Allows the buyer to agree to the trade on-chain through custom NFT functionality;
+- Allows the buyer to agree to the asset on-chain through custom NFT functionality;
 - The buyer can then link payment streams to the NFT;
 - Collateralise the payment streams in order to show an availability of funds without losing control over them.
 The seller knows that as long as the funds are in the self-custody contract, they will only be used to pay the stream;
-- Rate each other while there is a trade alive through a non-transferable ERC20 token.
+- Rate each other while there is a asset alive through a non-transferable ERC20 token.
 This offers a high social rating with a degree of integrity since it can only be attributed by members whom which a wallet is trading with.

 ## ⚠️ WARNING! ⚠️